What is a licenced venue?

 In a civil ceremony you will not be asked to obey your partner.
 ‘Obeying’ was historically a part of some religious wedding ceremonies, but has never been part of the legal wording of a civil ceremony.

 We are having a civil partnership; do we need to have a ceremony?

 As civil partnership law is different from marriage law, there are no legal words you need to say, so if you would prefer to simply sign the paperwork with your witnesses you can.

-On the form we send you a few weeks before the ceremony, you can let us know whether you would prefer a ceremony or a signing.
+On the form we send you at least a month before the ceremony, you can let us know whether you would prefer a ceremony or a signing.

 Can we use our own celebrant/ family member/ friend to conduct our ceremony?

 The whole ceremony will need to be legally conducted by one of our registrars, though your friends and family can read poems etc.

 Do we have to memorise any of the legal words?